 • Seasoned salt: This key ingredient takes these mashed potatoes to the next level.

-How to Make the Best Garlic Mashed Potatoes
+How to Make Garlic Mashed Potatoes

 cut up potatoes in a pot with water over them.